-Neurological Disorders Group 1 - Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Liability to sudden attacks of unprovoked or unprecipitated disabling dizziness or vestibular symptoms Not permitted to drive on diagnosis Permitted to drive subsequently provided satisfactory control of symptoms achieved.
-If remains asymptomatic, a 10 year licence or if over 60-years-old, a licence expiring at age 70 can be issued.
-From age 70, a 1 or 3 year licence can be issued, subject to medical report.
+Neurological Disorders Group 1 - Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Liability to sudden attacks of unprovoked or unprecipitated disabling dizziness or vestibular symptoms Not permitted to drive on diagnosis.
+Permitted to drive subsequently provided satisfactory control of symptoms achieved.
+If remains asymptomatic, a 10 year licence or if over 65-years-old, a licence expiring at age 75 can be issued.
+From age 75, a 1 or 3 year licence can be issued, subject to medical report.
 Driver must notify NDLS.
-Not permitted to drive on diagnosis May be permitted to drive subsequently, having taken into condideration the underlying diagnosis and if likely to cause recurrent attacks, must be symptom-free and completely controlled for 1 year from last attack before resuming driving.
+Not permitted to drive on diagnosis.
+Not permitted to drive on diagnosis.
+May be permitted to drive subsequently, having taken into consideration the underlying diagnosis and treatment, and if recurrence is unlikely.
+If the underlying diagnosis is likely to cause recurrence, the patient must be asymptomatic and completely controlled for 1 year from an episode before reapplying for their licence.
+If the treating doctor is not sure of the likelihood of causing recurrence, a second opinion should be sought from another specialist.
 Driver must notify NDLS.